kokkos/kokkos-core-wiki/ParallelDispatch.md

 ### 7.1.4 Specifying the execution space

 If a functor has an `execution_space` public typedef, a parallel dispatch will only run the functor in that execution space.
 That's a good way to mark a functor as specific to an execution space.
-If the functor lacks this typedef, `parallel_for` will run it in the default execution space, unless you tell it otherwise (that's an advanced topic; see "execution policies").
-Lambdas do not have typedefs, so they run on the default execution space, unless you tell Kokkos otherwise.
+If the functor lacks this typedef, `parallel_for` will run it in the default execution space unless you tell it otherwise (that's an advanced topic; see "execution policies").
+Lambdas do not have typedefs, so they run on the default execution space unless you tell Kokkos otherwise.

 ## 7.2 Parallel for